Rashomon Sets and Model Multiplicity in Federated Learning: Characterizing the Rashomon Set in Federated Learning

 \begin{definition}[Individual Rashomon set] For each client $c\in\mathcal{C}$, two models $h_1, h_2$ belong to the same \textbf{individual Rashomon set} under \textbf{globally defined} performance constraints $(\Delta, \mathcal{E})$ if they exhibit similar performance on client $c$`s evaluation data for every metric in the given performance constraints, i.e.:

 \end{definition} This definition balances central oversight with client-level customization.
-Adopting the global constraints prevents clients from deviating too much from the overall FL objective, while each client maintains its own Rashomon set that reflects its data distribution.
+Adopting the global constraints prevents clients from deviating too much from the overall FL objective, while each client maintains its own Rashomon set that reflects its data distribution. \begin{example} We again build on the earlier example.
+Here, each client evaluates the models independently, and thus Rashomon sets can vary across clients.
+Thus, for client $1$ $h_1,h_2$ are in the same individual Rashomon set; for client $2$, $h_1, h_2$ and $h_2, h_3$ are in the same individual Rashomon sets, and for client $3$, none are in the same sets. \end{example}